microsoft/qlib/docs/component/estimator.rst

 Experiment Section
 --------------------

 At first, the configuration file needs to contain a section named `experiment` about the basic information.
 This section describes how `estimator` tracks and persists current `experiment`. ``Qlib`` used `sacred`, a lightweight open-source tool, to configure, organize, generate logs, and manage experiment results.
-The `experiment` section will determine the partial behavior of `sacred`.
+Partial behaviors of `sacred` will base on the `experiment` section.

-Usually, in the running process of `estimator`, those following will be managed by `sacred`:
+Following files will be saved by `sacred` after `estimator` finish an `experiment`:

 - `model.bin`, model binary file
 - `pred.pkl`, model prediction result file
 - `analysis.pkl`, backtest performance analysis file
-- `positions.pkl`, backtest position record file
+- `positions.pkl`, backtest position records file
 - `run`, the experiment information object, usually contains some meta information such as the experiment name, experiment date, etc.

-Usually, it should contain the following:
+Here is the typical configuration of `experiment section`

 .. code-block:: YAML